Measles, Vaccines & The Stakes of Hesitancy | Zack Technology LLC

 90% infection risk on exposure

-Sources: CDC Measles Complications; Public Health Communications Collaborative; AAP Pediatrics
+Sources: CDC; Public Health Communications Collaborative; AAP Pediatrics

 "Measles is not just a rash.
 It is an immunological catastrophe dressed in red spots — one that erases the immune defenses a child has spent years building."

-— Synthesised from clinical literature, NEJM & Lancet
+— Synthesised from clinical literature, NEJM & The Lancet

 How America Lost Its Elimination Status

-For 25 years, the United States maintained something extraordinary: the elimination of measles.
-Understanding how that achievement was dismantled requires examining the slow, steady erosion of vaccination rates driven by misinformation.
+For 25 years, the United States maintained the elimination of measles.
+Understanding how that achievement was dismantled requires examining the slow, steady erosion of vaccination rates driven by misinformation and vaccine hesitancy.

-The World Health Organisation defines measles elimination as the absence of any continuous domestic transmission chain lasting twelve months or longer.
-The United States earned that designation in the year 2000, after decades of intensive vaccination campaigns that drove domestic measles cases to near-zero.
-Imported cases still occurred — infected travellers arriving from countries with lower vaccination rates — but the virus could not find enough unvaccinated people to sustain transmission.
+The WHO defines measles elimination as the absence of any continuous domestic transmission chain lasting twelve months or longer.
+The United States earned that designation in 2000.
+Imported cases still occurred, but the virus could not find enough unvaccinated people to sustain transmission.

 The mathematics of measles are simple and unforgiving.
 To prevent community spread, at least 95% of the population must be vaccinated.
-This threshold, known as herd immunity, creates a wall of protected individuals that the virus cannot cross, shielding the small minority who cannot be vaccinated due to genuine medical conditions — newborn infants too young for the vaccine, cancer patients undergoing chemotherapy, immunocompromised individuals.
+This threshold — herd immunity — creates a wall of protected individuals the virus cannot cross, shielding the small minority who cannot be vaccinated: newborns, cancer patients, immunocompromised individuals.

-In the 2024-25 school year, kindergarten MMR vaccination coverage in the United States fell to 92.5% — down from 95% before the COVID-19 pandemic.
-That 2.5% gap sounds modest.
-It is not.
-Nationally, it represents approximately 286,000 unvaccinated kindergartners.
-And in specific communities — particularly those with concentrated vaccine hesitancy — coverage has fallen far below even that figure.
-Idaho's statewide kindergarten MMR rate stands at 78.5%.
-Some individual counties across the country run even lower.
-In the Mennonite community of Gaines County, West Texas — where the catastrophic 2025 outbreak began — roughly 20% of kindergartners claimed vaccine exemptions.
+In the 2024-25 school year, kindergarten MMR vaccination coverage fell to 92.5% — down from 95% before the COVID-19 pandemic.
+Nationally, that gap represents approximately 286,000 unvaccinated kindergartners.
+And in specific communities, coverage has fallen far lower.
+Idaho's statewide rate stands at 78.5%.
+In the Mennonite community of Gaines County, West Texas — where the 2025 outbreak began — roughly 20% of kindergartners claimed vaccine exemptions.

 When measles found those communities, it spread with terrifying speed.
-The Texas outbreak that began in January 2025 ultimately infected 762 people and killed two children.
-The South Carolina outbreak, beginning in October 2025, grew to 997 cases — the largest single outbreak in the United States since the disease was eliminated.
-As of November 2025, the Pan American Health Organisation announced that the entire Americas region had lost its measles elimination status.
+The Texas outbreak that began in January 2025 ultimately killed two children.
+South Carolina's outbreak grew to 997 cases — the largest single outbreak since elimination.
+By November 2025, the Pan American Health Organisation announced the entire Americas region had lost its measles elimination status.

-📅 Infographic 4: The Road From Elimination to Crisis — A Historical Timeline
+📅 Infographic 4: The Road From Elimination to Crisis — Historical Timeline

 KEY MILESTONES IN U.S. MEASLES HISTORY